Are Dog Shoes Good Or Bad For Active Canines?

-This makes it a logical question to ask whether dog shoes are a wise addition to your doggy daycare bag, or whether they simply just another gimmicky product?
+A logical question for dog owners to ask is whether dog shoes are a wise addition to your doggy daycare bag, or whether they are simply just another gimmicky product.

-Dog shoes provide protection against sharp objects and extreme temperatures whilst helping reduce the instances of callouses, however they restrict the dog’s ability to use their claws to grip and balance and so are only really suitable for use in flat urban environments.
+Dog shoes provide protection against sharp objects and extreme temperatures whilst helping reduce the instances of callouses, however, they restrict the dog’s ability to use their claws to grip and balance and so are only suitable for use in flat urban environments.

 Below we’ll share our own experiences of using dog shoes and discuss why they shouldn’t be worn outdoors all of the time.

-When does a dog need to wear dog shoes?
+When might a dog need to wear dog shoes?

 In general, a dog’s pads might be slightly more calloused to the touch than a human’s foot – because they run around “barefoot” all the time.
 However, you’ll probably be surprised by how soft the pads are when pressed.

 That means dog paws are vulnerable to being injured by: